nina-DL/academic-kickstart/content/authors/nina/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: Postdoctoral Researcher in Biostatistics and ML methods for developing and improving the design and analysis of adaptive trials, at the MRC - Biostatistics Unit of University of Cambridge.
+bio: Assistant Professor in Statistics, Sapienza University

 interests:
 - Bayesian Statistics